Ser-Ames/Ser-Ames/README.md

 I'm Amie, a self taught js dev

 I currently am in university doing a Bachelor of Computing Systems and I really enjoy it.
+I'm learning C# through GUI and algorithm development as well as learning data warehousing and SQL.

-I spend most of my time either playing Rainbow Six: Siege or programming.
+I spend most of my time either playing Destiny 2, Rainbow Six: Siege, Titanfall 2 or programming.

 Most of my projects are for fun and never something that I get paid for (although getting paid would just be a nice little bonus)